StarArawn/bevy_tiled/README.md

 cargo run --example ortho_debug
 ```

+### Debug visibility

+You may pass into the configuration object:

+    debug_config: DebugConfig { enabled: true, material: None }

+to show a color mesh for objects that have no tile sprite. `material: None` will use the default material.
+This is only supported for rects at this time.
+Some other objects will show up as small squares until we improve support.

+### Embedded Objects in Tiles

+The Tiled editor allows you to specify collision regions within tiles.
+If your map has objects used as sprites, embedded rectangular objects will be included.
+These are separately spawned as object children to simplify positioning.

+Objects spawned from tile map layers is currently not supported.
 ## Events

 There are two events that you can listen for when you spawn a map.